Area of Expertise

-Dr. Espinosa is the Chair of the Information Technology Department, a Professor of Information Technology and a Kogod Research Professor.
-His research focuses on coordination and performance in global technical projects that span multipe global boundaries, particularly distance and time time zones.
-Prof. Espinosa employs a multiple method approach in his research, including theoretical, lab experiments, qualitative studies and survey methods, but his primary focus is on on-site field studies in large technical organizations.
-His work has been published in leading scholarly journals, including: Management Science; Organization Science; Information Systems Research; The Journal of Management Information Systems; IEEE Transactions on Engineering Management; Communications of the ACM; Information, Technology and People; and Software Process Improvement and Practice.
-He has co-authored a book "I'm Working While They're Sleeping: Time Zone Separation Challanges and Solutions."
-His work has also been published in book chapters and leading academic conference proceedings and he is a frequent presenter in those conferences.
-Professor Espinosa has several years of working experience as a design engineer and as a senior manager with international organizations.
+J. Alberto Espinosa researches coordination and performance in technical collaborative projects.
+His work studies the challenges, best practices, and most effective processes to coordinate technical work in complex work environments, such as across global boundaries; geographic distance and time zones; and large-scale, multifunctional collaboration.
+He employs multiple methods in his research, including theory, lab experiments, qualitative studies, and survey methods, but his primary focus is on field studies in technical organizations.
+His research has been published in leading scholarly journals, including Management Science; Organization Science; Information Systems Research; Journal of Management Information Systems; IEEE Transactions of Engineering Management; Communications of the ACM; Information, Technology, and People; and Software Process Improvement and Practice.
+His work has also been published in book chapters and leading academic conference proceedings.
+A frequent presenter at academic conferences, Espinosa has several years of working experience as a design engineer and senior manager with international organizations.